len9530/learngit/readme.txt

-Git is a version conctrol system.
+Git is a distribute version conctrol system.
 Git is free sofware.